Katie Leigh

-Katherine Elizabeth "Katie" Leigh Joseph is an American voice actress, She has voice acted in both television, film and occasionally video game roles.
+Katie Leigh is an American voice actress.
+She has performed in television, film and, occasionally, video game roles.

 Career

 Katie Leigh is known for her voice roles such as Sunni Gummi in Disney's Adventures of the Gummi Bears, Zuzu in Poppy Cat, Alex in the first two seasons of Totally Spies!, and as Connie Kendall in the Focus on the Family radio program Adventures in Odyssey since 1987 and is one of two remaining original cast members of the show (the other being Chris Anthony).
 She also did the voice of the 2010 Red Rover electronic game.